knewter/sphero/README.md

 # Sphero

-A library for interacting with a Sphero device that's connected via bluetooth.
+(Eventually) A library for interacting with a Sphero device that's connected via bluetooth.

+(Presently) work towards said library :)

 ## Usage